mtacker/snowflake-demo/02_github_actions_setup.md

 ```
 Add ```.env``` to gitignore!

-Update parameters below and add to .env file including each ```account_locator.cloud_region```:
+Add connection details to .env file including each ```account_locator.cloud_region```:
 ~~~~
 SNOWFLAKE_CONNECTIONS_ACCOUNT_DEV = csb*****.us-east-1
 SNOWFLAKE_CONNECTIONS_ACCOUNT_QA = frb*****.us-east-1
 SNOWFLAKE_CONNECTIONS_ACCOUNT_PRD = sab*****.us-east-1
 SNOWFLAKE_CONNECTIONS_USER = SVC_DEPLOY
-SNOWFLAKE_CONNECTIONS_PASSWORD = [service account pwd]
+SNOWFLAKE_CONNECTIONS_PASSWORD = [SF service account pwd]
 SNOWFLAKE_CONNECTIONS_ROLE = ACCOUNTADMIN
 SNOWFLAKE_CONNECTIONS_WAREHOUSE = ADM_PLATFORM_DB_WH
 SNOWFLAKE_CONNECTIONS_DATABASE = ADM_PLATFORM_DB
 SNOWFLAKE_CONNECTIONS_SCHEMA = DEPLOY_SCHEMA
 ~~~~
+Note> [SF service account pwd] created in Step 6.
 If you used my database build script then the literal values above should work for you.
-Just swap out account and pwd details with your own.
+Just swap out account and password details with your own.

 ## Step 5: Remote repository setups
 - Create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#fine-grained-personal-access-tokens)

-Your personal access token will be needed for the next step
+Your personal access token will be needed for the next two steps

+## Step 6: Configure Snowflake accounts to be able to connect to Github
+- Using VS Code or a Snowflake worksheet [run this code](03_build_snowflake_local_repo.sql) in each Snowflake account to build your local repository.

+## Step 7: Create git secrets in remote repository
-- Run ```gh``` to write secrets to your repository
+- Run ```gh``` to write Snowflake account secrets to your repository enabling Github Actions to deploy Snowflake account changes on your behalf:
 ```
 gh secret set -f - < .env
 ```